Multilingual Large Language Models Are Not (Yet) Code-Switchers

 \section{Abstract}

-Multilingual Large Language Models (LLMs) have recently shown great capability in various tasks, exhibiting state-of-the-art performance using few-shot or zero-shot prompting methods.
-While these models have been extensively studied in tasks where inputs are assumed to be in a single language, less attention has been paid to exploring their performance when inputs involve code-switching (CSW).
-In this paper, we provide an extensive empirical study of various multilingual LLMs and benchmark their performance in three tasks: sentiment analysis, machine translation, and word-level language identification.
-Our findings indicate that despite multilingual LLMs showing promising outcomes in certain tasks when using zero-/few-shot prompting, their performance still falls short on average when compared to smaller finetuned models.
-We argue that LLMs that are ``multilingual'' are not necessarily code-switching compatible and extensive future research is required to fully bridge this gap.
+Multilingual Large Language Models (LLMs) have recently shown great capabilities in a wide range of tasks, exhibiting state-of-the-art performance through zero-shot or few-shot prompting methods.
+While there have been extensive studies on their abilities in monolingual tasks, the investigation of their potential in the context of code-switching (CSW), the practice of alternating languages within an utterance, remains relatively uncharted.
+In this paper, we provide a comprehensive empirical analysis of various multilingual LLMs, benchmarking their performance across four tasks: sentiment analysis, machine translation, summarization and word-level language identification.
+Our results indicate that despite multilingual LLMs exhibiting promising outcomes in certain tasks using zero or few-shot prompting, they still underperform in comparison to fine-tuned models of much smaller scales.
+We argue that current ``multilingualism" in LLMs does not inherently imply proficiency with code-switching texts, calling for future research to bridge this discrepancy.